 A new type of technology is used to support the managed connections described under the Customer Propositions Workstream.
-Our Alternative Connections for distributed generation already require the installation of an innovative constraint panel which is being further enhanced to add more complex functionality.
-For example our NIA I&C storage project will adapt it for battery invertor systems.
-Our NIA Connect & Manage project is developing a low cost LV network interface device.
+Our Alternative Connections for distributed generation already require the installation of an innovative constraint panel which now incorporates a standard hardware solution that can support multiple software solutions.
+From NIA Connect and Manage, we've developed an LV solution for EV charging.
+This item is complete.